Focal Inverse Distance Transform Maps for Crowd Localization: Our Method

 \section{Our Method}

 The overview of our method is shown in Fig.~\ref{fig:pipeline}.
 At the training stage, a regressor is used to generate the predicted FIDT map.
-The MSE loss and the proposed I-SSIM loss are used.
+The MSE loss and the proposed I-SSIM loss are used to measure the difference between prediction results and ground truth.
 At the testing stage, a predicted FIDT map is generated, and the location map is obtained by the proposed Local-Maxima-Detection-Strategy (LMDS).
-The final count is equal to the number of local maxima.
-Furthermore, we can obtain the bounding boxes by a simple KNN strategy.
+Furthermore, we can obtain the bounding boxes for better visualization by a simple KNN strategy.

-\subsection{Focal Inverse Distance Transform Map.}
+\subsection{Focal Inverse Distance Transform Map}

 Here, we illustrate the formulation of the Euclidean distance transform map first, which is defined as: